IgeNiaI/QCDE/Documentation/QCDE Readme.txt

 - Quad damage: When using rapid fire weapon (MG, HMG, NG, SNG, LG) and you pick the quad damage while firing, the quad sound will not play, until you stop firing and start again.
-Same will happen when quad wears off but you�re still firing: the quad sound will continue playing despite the powerup having worn off.
+Same will happen when quad wears off but you're still firing: the quad sound will continue playing despite the powerup having worn off.
 This does NOT affect the damage increase.
 Damage will be increased for as long as you have the powerup indicator in the HUD, regardless of the sound.

 - "Active ability ready" sound might not play sometimes.
-There�s only so many channels per actor in game, and this sound sometimes gets overridden by other things.
+There's only so many channels per actor in game, and this sound sometimes gets overridden by other things.

 - In cooperative games, if you try to change class without dying when switching levels,